Pressure Driven Fractionalization of Ionic Spins Results in Cupratelike High-$T_c$ Superconductivity in La$_3$Ni$_2$O$_7$

-However, Fig.~\ref{fig1} shows clearly that $E_{CT}$, roughly the energy difference from the green occupied O$^\perp$-$p_z$ orbital to the red unoccupied Ni-$d_{3z^2-r^2}$ orbital, are about 3-4eV, so even in the high-pressure phase this system is far from the above $t^\perp_{pZ} \gg E_{CT}$ bonding limit~\cite{Zhihui0531,Qu0731}.
-Clearly, if even the largest kinetic coupling of the system $t^\perp_{pZ}$ between the \textit{neighboring} Ni and O atoms is unable to drive a purely bonding picture, all current proposals that assume various kinds of strong bonding states \textit{across bi-layer} Ni atoms~\cite{Hualei0516,Gu0612,Sakakibara0615,Yang0616,Yang0726,Yang0728,Hanbit0728,Liao0731,Zhang0814} surely cannot be realistic.
-One thus has to seek potential bifurcations of lower-energy scale to identify the qualitative difference between the low-pressure and high-pressure phases.
+Such a large enhancement is likely closely associated with the qualitative change of the low-energy electronic structure at high pressure.
+A straightforward scenario is the formation of strong bonding of Ni-$d_{3z^2-r^2}$ orbitals across layers~\cite{Hualei0516,Gu0612,Sakakibara0615,Yang0616,Yang0726,Yang0728,Hanbit0728,Liao0731,Zhang0814} via a strong $t^\perp_{pZ}$ that overcomes the charge transfer potential energy $E_\mathrm{CT}=E(\ket{d^9 p^5 d^8})-E(\ket{d^8 p^6 d^8})$.
+However, Fig.~\ref{fig1} shows clearly that $E_\mathrm{CT}$, roughly the energy difference between the red unoccupied Ni-$d_{3z^2-r^2}$ orbital and the green occupied O$^\perp$-$p_z$ orbital, are about 3-4eV.
+So, even in the high-pressure phase this system is far from the $t^\perp_{pZ} \gg E_\mathrm{CT}$ bonding limit~\cite{Zhihui0531,Qu0731}.
+Clearly, if even the largest kinetic coupling of the system $t^\perp_{pZ}$ between the \textit{neighboring} Ni and O atoms is unable to drive a purely bonding picture, strong bonding \textit{across bi-layer} Ni atoms surely cannot be realistic.
+One thus has to seek a more decisive mechanism in lower-energy scale to reveal the physical effect of pressure.

-Before digging deeper into the lower-energy physics, first notice that the above enhancement of the bi-layer Ni-O-Ni coupling does not directly contribute to the charge motion of the carriers.
+Before digging deeper into the lower-energy physics, first notice that the above enhancement of the bi-layer Ni-O-Ni coupling does not directly contribute to carriers' motion.
 The former concerns the Ni-$d_{3z^2-r^2}$ and O$^\perp$-$p_z$ orbitals across layers, while the latter mostly the O$^\parallel$-$p_x$/$p_y$ and Ni-$d_{x^2-y^2}$ orbitals in the same layer.
-The kinetic processes between these two sub-spaces are heavily suppressed not only because of the weaker hopping and larger energy difference between them, but also because of the strong $x^2-y^2$ symmetry of the carriers around the location of Ni (due to their strong coupling to the Ni-$d_{x^2-y^2}$ orbitals.)
-As already discussed above, the lack of green color in the itinerant band in Fig.~\ref{fig1} clearly indicates such decoupling in kinetics.
+The kinetic processes between these two sub-spaces are heavily suppressed not only because of the weaker hopping over energy difference between them, but also due to carriers' $x^2-y^2$ symmetry around each Ni (due to strong coupling to Ni-$d_{x^2-y^2}$ orbitals.)
+As discussed above, the lack of green contribution in the itinerant band in Fig.~\ref{fig1} clearly indicates such decoupling in kinetics.